Defiant Requiem: Voices of Resistance premiered Saturday, April 7, 2013.

 In the spring of 1944, a handpicked group of Nazi officers was treated to an unusual performance by inmates in a concentration camp.
 What appeared to be a soaring rendition of a choral masterpiece was intended as a subversive condemnation of the Nazis and a desperate message to the outside world.
 In the face of horrific living conditions, slave labor and the constant threat of deportation to Auschwitz, the Jewish inmates of Terezin concentration camp — artists, musicians, poets and writers — fought back with art and music.

-Re-enactment of Raphel Schacter playing piano in front of the Terezin Choir during a rehearsal.
+Re-enactment of Raphel Schacter playing piano for the Terezin Choir during a rehearsal.

 Led by conductor Raphael Schächter, a chorus of 150 inmates performed one of the world’s most difficult and powerful choral works, Verdi’s Requiem, a Catholic work re-imagined by imprisoned Jews as a condemnation of their captors.
 Ultimately, they performed for Nazi senior officers and the International Red Cross, singing what they dared not say.
 Six decades later, conductor Murry Sidlin and a new choir take Verdi’s Requiem back to Terezin to reawaken this little known chapter of heroism and the resilience of the human spirit.